 Bianco e Rosso – authentic Italian dinner with great outdoor seating

 If you at some point might tire a bit of tapas, I understand.
-Therefore it is very optimal that there are restaurants in Palma that also serve other food, like Bianco e Rosso, an authentic italien restaurant – the staff speaks Italian!
-Maybe that is just a simple trick to act like they are real Italians, but I doubt it.
-The menu contains everything Italian, pizza, pasta, fish, steak, endless bottles of red wine and tiramisu as dolce.
-Bianco e Rosso has outdoor seating on the pedestrian street and it is a very cosy place to have a late night dinner.
+Therefore it is very optimal that there are restaurants in Palma that also serve other food, like Bianco e Rosso, an authentic Italian restaurant – the staff speaks Italian!
+Maybe that is just a simple trick to acting like they are real Italians, but I doubt it.
+The menu contains everything Italian, pizza, pasta, fish, steak, endless bottles of red wine, and tiramisu as dolce.
+Bianco e Rosso has outdoor seating on the pedestrian street and it is a very cosy place to have a late-night dinner.

 Carrer de la Fàbrica, 6, 07013 Palma, Illes Balears

 Vermuteria La Rosa– the coolest tapas restaurant in Palma